National and State Libraries Australasia: History

 From 1992, the organisation became the Council of Australian State Libraries (CASL).
 During this time, many projects were developed, such as the Distributed National Collection agreement and the AskNow online virtual reference service.
 With the National Library of New Zealand attending first as an observer and then a member, in 2005, it decided on a change of name to reflect this, becoming National and State Libraries Australasia (NSLA).
 The first NSLA meeting was held at the State Library of Western Australia in September 2006.
+The association incorporated as NSLA Inc. in 2002.